Mansion tax: Labour Party embrace concept

 On 14 February 2013, the Labour Party leader Ed Miliband said that he would, if in government, introduce a mansion tax and then re-introduce a ten pence tax rate for low earners.
 However, there was no commitment to put this policy into the Labour Party manifesto and there was also criticism of the fairness and practicality of the proposal.
-However, Miliband reiterated this policy proposal at the 2014 Labour Party Conference and it is now a firm commitment.
+Miliband reiterated this policy proposal at the 2014 Labour Party Conference and it became a firm commitment.
 Labour claimed the policy would raise £1.2 billion a year which would be used to fund the National Health Service.
 Based on an estimated 100,000 homes valued over £2 million, this means each property would be liable for an average bill of £12,000.

 On 20 October 2014 in response to widespread publicity about the proposal, the Shadow chancellor Ed Balls published further details.
 He confirmed properties valued between £2 million and £3 million would pay £3,000 per annum, but properties over £3 million would pay considerably more.
 Commentators have suggested that in order to raise the projected £1.2 billion, the mansion tax payable on homes over £3 million would have to be £28,000.